kloggy/HA-Irrigation-Version2/README.md

 Whilst I believe that Version 1 could easily cope with this by the careful use of copy and paste I decided to do a complete rewrite.

 One reason for this decision was that Version 1 had been one of the first things I did with HA and I always thought that there were things I could have done better.
-Furthermore, Lovelace appeared since then so thereis scope to do much more with the user interface.
+Furthermore, Lovelace appeared since then so there is scope to do much more with the user interface.

 Also, being early 2020 many of us found ourselves with too much time on our hands due to the Corona virus so it seemed like a perfect project to pass some of the time.